 Marquette academic department in which you want to be based.
 Please indicate one of the following: Communication Studies, Counselor Education, Education, English, Foreign Languages and Literatures, History, Journalism and Mass Communication, Mathematics and Mathematics Education, Statistics and Computer Science, Philosophy, Political Science, Psychology, Social and Cultural Sciences, or Theology.

-The application cycle for the 2014/15 Fellowship has now ended.
-We will begin receiving applications for the 2015/16 fellowship year in September, 2014.
+The application cycle for the 2015/16 Fellowship has begun.
+We are currently receiving applications for the 2015/16 fellowship year.

 For more information, please send an inquiry via our contact form.